vizdata-f21/project-1-dorian_s_gs/README.md

 relationship between the ad type (i.e., what characteristics an ad possesses) and view count.
-After transforming and cleaning the data, we ran into the issue of visualizations being overplotted, no distinct relationships appearing, and outliers significantly skewing the data.
+After transforming and cleaning the data, we ran into the issue of visualizations being overplotted, no distinct relationships appearing, and outliers contributing to messy visualizations (e.g., a Doritos ad from 2012 had greater than six times the number of views than any other ad).
-Since the data does not contain a ton of observations (247), we found that the outliers (very low or very high view count) had a large influence when visualizing the data.
 To address these issues, we shifted our focus to looking at commercials from a brand standpoint, as well as decided to quantify ad usage by frequency (number of ads) and not view count.
 To accomplish the latter, we added a new variable `ads` to the data frame that was the number of occurrences of each ad type in a year.
 To show the relationship between brand and ad type, we displayed brand and ad type in a segmented bar chart.
 The segments showed how each category was used by the ten brands in the dataset.
 To answer the part of the question related to how the ad types have fared from 2000 to 2020, we looked at the frequency of the ad types over time, showing this